typstyle-rs/typstyle/docs/pages/features/code.typ

 == Compact Layout and Combinable Arguments

-Typstyle chooses layouts for arguments with the following rules:
+Typstyle determines argument layouts using the following rules:

-*Rules:*
+*Layout Rules:*
 + *Empty argument list* ⟶ *always folded*
 + *Single combinable argument*:
   - The only argument is a function call ⟶ *compact*
   - Otherwise ⟶ *always folded*
-+ *Multiple arguments without multiline flavor* with following conditions ⟶ *compact*
++ *Multiple arguments without multiline flavor* meeting all conditions ⟶ *compact*
-  - The last argument is *combinable* (e.g., nested call, array, dictionary, or parenthesized group)
+  - The last argument is *combinable* (see below)
   - All preceding arguments are simple (non-blocky)
-  - The last argument must not be an array (or dictionary) if any previous argument is also an array (or dictionary).
+  - The last argument must not be an array (or dictionary) if any previous argument is also an array (or dictionary)
   - No comments or intentional line breaks in arguments
   - Initial arguments can be flattened on one line
 + *Otherwise* ⟶ the original fold style (follows its flavor)

-*Combinable Expression Types*:
+*Combinable Arguments:*
+When determining if an argument is combinable, Typstyle first removes any outer parentheses to examine the inner expression.
+An argument is considered combinable if it contains:
 - *Blocky expressions*: code blocks, conditionals, loops, context expressions, closures
 - *Structured data*: arrays, dictionaries
-- *Nested calls*: function calls, parenthesized expressions
+- *Function calls*: nested function invocations
-- *Content blocks*: markup content in square brackets
+- *Content blocks*: markup content in square brackets, raw blocks

 #callout.note[
-  We also have fine-grained check to avoid making simple expressions combinable.
+  Typstyle uses extra checks to prevent overly simple expressions from being treated as combinable.
+These heuristics may be refined in future versions.
 ]

 ```typst